-All concrete shall be manufactured and supplied in accordance with the requirements of AS 1379, where covered by its scope, and the additional requirements of this Technical Specification.
+All concrete shall be manufactured and supplied in accordance with the requirements of AS 1379 Specification and supply of concrete, where covered by its scope, and the additional requirements of this Technical Specification.

 This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications and other Technical Specifications as appropriate.